English section

 BVB

+MARCEL MURGOCI, ESTINVEST FOCŞANI: "O şedinţă bună din punctul de vedere al lichidităţii şi al evoluţiei indicilor"

-Opt dintre indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în depreciere, în contextul în care a fost înregistrat un volum de tranzacţionare de 39,53... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de 26,1 milioane de lei (5,8... detalii

 SIBEX